LihangZeng/EviDx/README.md

 - a Qdrant instance;
 - an optional directory of [MedRAG](https://huggingface.co/MedRAG) textbook JSONL files for BM25 retrieval.

-See [.env.example](.env.example) for all variables.
-The StatPearls and textbook corpora are available from [MedRAG](https://huggingface.co/MedRAG); model weights are not included.
+The StatPearls and textbook corpora are available from [MedRAG](https://huggingface.co/MedRAG).

 ## Usage